 Longevity and Data

 Generally speaking, larger funds get the best deals and discounts, which they then pass on to investors.
 The largest mutual fund companies get charged lower commissions by brokers because they buy shares in bulk, or millions at a time, resulting in lower administrative fees.
-These administration costs are paid by shareholders or investors in the fund, so lower fees means higher returns.
+These administration costs are paid by shareholders or investors in the fund, so lower fees means higher returns, especially when you are investing with very little money.

 Like everything else in life, the larger and more prestigious funds attract the best money managers.
 A mutual fund company’s ability to draw in and pay the top talent, from managers to analysts, plays a big part in whether investors want to put their money with the fund.
 The reputation, guidance, and special investment knowledge of a great money manager or advisor can offer stability, confidence and peace of mind, not to mention higher returns.